 The seminars will be open to doctoral candidates from all departments in the social sciences, philosophy and history, as well as graduate students from Parsons and Media Studies.
 The seminars will be capped at 10 students so that the co-teachers can provide careful supervision of student research.
 At the same time, we will encourage participation by students from outside the NSSR so as to ensure the maximum degree of knowledge cross-fertilization.

 Interested faculty teams should submit a brief course description, a brief explanation of the ways that the cross-disciplinary and cross-divisional elements of the course will engage with the goals of the Integrative PhD, and a list of potential readings and practices.
 Please include a note from the relevant deans indicating approval for both faculty partners to offer the collaborative seminar were it to be chosen.

-Proposals for collaborative courses are due by Friday September 7, 2018 (5pm EDT).
-Successful proposals will be selected by the Integrative PhD Advisory Committee and will be announced by mid-October, 2018.
+Proposals for collaborative courses are due by Friday February 11, 2019 (5pm EDT).
+Successful proposals will be selected by the Integrative PhD Advisory Committee.
 Please contact the Integrative PhD Program Co-directors with any questions.